subagents-orchestration-guide by shinpr

 - Integration test file: [path] (create and execute simultaneously with each phase implementation)

-- E2E test file: [path] (execute only in final phase)
+- E2E test file: [path] or null (execute only in final phase, when provided)

 ## Important Constraints